 The winery produces its vintage Blanc de Blancs Ocean Reserve, created in partnership with National Geographic to help save the ocean.
 Iron Horse contributes $4 from each bottle sold to National Geographic's Ocean Initiative - establishing marine protected areas and reducing overfishing around the world.

-While in Sonoma County, visit the home of America’s favorite Chardonnay
+Visit the home of America's favorite Chardonnay

-That means the cool, maritime breezes and coastal fog that protect the grapes and coax the most intense and complex varietal flavors.
+That means the cool, maritime breezes and coastal fog protect the grapes and coax the most intense and complex varietal flavors.

 Stop by Kendall-Jackson and experience a unique wine and food pairing adventure.